 In mid-September, after ridership demand is known, service adjustments will be made as needed.

-The Student Nighttime SafeRide Program will continue in the fall, delivering rides on demand for UF students.
+The Student Nighttime SafeRide Program will continue in the spring, delivering rides on demand for UF students.

 Service within the areas surrounding campus will be delivered through the UF Safe Rides By Lyft program at a reduced cost upon request via the Lyft mobile app.
 For additional details, please visit https://taps.ufl.edu/alternative-transportation/uf-safe-rides/.